lezeSoftware/RalSWiek_Release/README.md

 - The teacher struggles sometimes.
 - Some wrong dialogue texts
 - No item text on the gem
-- The chest closes automatically at the second visit
-- No chest inventory overlay
 - Wrong displayed dialogues at the wizard